2014 Portugal legionellosis outbreak: Timeline

 By midday on 8 November, there were already 59 known cases.
 At the end of the same day, there were 90 known cases of Legionella infections, including 1 fatality.
 Authorities stated that the first fatality was a 59-year-old male that was a heavy smoker and died 3 hours after arriving at the hospital.

 On 9 November, the number of cases was updated to 120.
 Two more people, a 66-year-old male and an 81-year-old female, both with preexisting conditions, died in the hospital, raising the number of fatalities to 3.
 6 more people were in critical condition.
 In the afternoon, the number of cases was reported to be 180 and 4 fatalities.
 24 people are in the intensive care unit.

 On 11 November, the World Health Organization declared the Legionella outbreak in Portugal a major public health emergency.

 On 12 November, there were 302 known cases and 7 fatalities related to this outbreak, with 49 people in intensive care units and two more deaths under investigation.
 Cases in Luanda, Angola and Lima, Peru were suspected to be connected to the outbreak.

 On 13 November, there were 311 cases and 7 fatalities.
 The two cases that had been observed abroad were found to be unrelated to this outbreak.

 On 17 November, there were 331 cases and 8 fatalities.

 On 21 November, there were 336 cases and 10 fatalities.
 The outbreak was declared to be over.

-On 4 December, a 43-year-old man died from Legionella, raising the number of fatalities to 11.